-Finally, in Wiki networks, an initial rise in both centrality measures, before their decline, reveals a short accumulation period.
+Finally, in wiki networks, an initial increase in both the In- and Out-Centrality measures, before their decline, reveals a short accumulation period.
 For In-Centrality, the delayed and gradual decline suggests a short incubation period, where the OL nodes retain their susceptibility.
-The increased relative difference of Out-Centrality, on the other hand, describes another aspect of the process.
-It is delayed a bit more than In-Centrality because the spreading occurs more likely through the OL nodes than NOL nodes.
-After accumulation, the OL nodes have their highest relative influence, after which spreading slows down.
-This threshold is barely visible and depends on the balance between clustering and the average degree \cite{Gleeson2010}.
+On the other hand, the increased relative difference of Out-Centrality describes another aspect of the process.
+It is delayed a bit more than In-Centrality because the spreading occurs more likely through the OL nodes than the NOL nodes.
+After accumulation, the OL nodes reach peak relative influence, after which the spread becomes slower.
+This threshold is not clearly visible and may depend on the balance between clustering and the average degree \cite{Gleeson2010}.
 The low average degree and low edge weights prevent the threshold from being reached immediately.

-Self-avoiding paths yield equivalent results for both In- and Out-Centrality and therefore, Figure \ref{fig:all_sc} only presents the Out-Centrality results across all datasets.
+Self-avoiding paths yield equivalent results for both In-Centrality and Out-Centrality and, therefore, Figure \ref{fig:all_sc} only presents the Out-Centrality results across all four datasets.
 In undirected graphs, every self-avoiding path from a source node to a target node corresponds to a reverse path from the target node back to the source node.
-However, in directed graphs or with more complex interactions that are present in the spreading process, Out-Centrality and In-Centrality do not necessarily have equal values.
-For example, in our CC model, reinforcement caused by cyclic and recurrent propagation breaks this symmetry.~\cite{kuikka2024detailed}
+However, in directed graphs or with more complex interactions that are present in the spreading process, the Out-Centrality and In-Centrality do not necessarily have equal values.
+For example, in our Complex Contagion model, reinforcement caused by cyclic and recurrent propagation breaks this symmetry.~\cite{kuikka2024detailed}